Tom Clancy's SSN

-Tom Clancy's SSN is a 1996 submarine simulator of the 688i (Improved Los Angeles-class nuclear hunter/killer submarine) released on Microsoft Windows.
+Tom Clancy SSN is a 1996 submarine simulator of the 688i (Improved Los Angeles-class nuclear hunter/killer submarine) released on Microsoft Windows.
 The player is in command of in a limited war against China over the Spratly Islands.
 The gameplay is limited to a 15-mission single-player campaign in which the player carries out anti-submarine, anti-surface ship roles, intelligence gathering activities, and the launch of submarine based cruise missiles.
 Tom Clancy also wrote a book by the same name as a tie-in.

 SSN is also the title of a board wargame published by Game Designer's Workshop in 1975, and was the first attempt at a serious modern submarine and anti-submarine warfare simulation game published for the entertainment market.
 It was designed by Stephen Newberg and developed by Marc Miller.

 Gameplay

-Tom Clancy's SSN uses video briefings and fictional news reports to enhance the atmosphere both before and after missions.
+Tom Clancy SSN uses video briefings and fictional news reports to enhance the atmosphere both before and after missions.
 The view during gameplay is from the perspective of an external trailing rotatable camera.
 In the game player weapons are limited to submarine-launched torpedoes, with a VLS system for launching Tomahawk missiles at off-map targets (as a mission objective).
 The player is provided with a simplified scanning screen display for sonar.
 Thermoclines at various depths are simulated as well, affecting sonar readings and accuracy.
 Commands are limited to directional steering, ballast tank and periscope controls, basic sonar functions, and weapons targeting and firing, providing an arcade like feel to the game play, as opposed to a true submarine command simulation.